hashicorp/design-system/website/docs/components/form/super-select/partials/guidelines/guidelines.md

 ### Width

-#### Match the trigger

-By default, the width of the list matches the width of the trigger.
+By default, the width of the list matches the trigger width.

 ![Showing the list's width matching the trigger's](/assets/components/form/super-select/super-select-list-width-matching.png)

 #### Auto width

-If the list width is set to auto, it will expand to be the size of the longest list item.
-A `max-width` can be defined for the list.
+If the list width is set to “auto,” it will match the width of the longest list item.
+This means it may be either narrower or wider than the trigger width accordingly.
+A `max-width` can also be defined for the list.

 ![Showing the list's auto width, resizing to the longest list item](/assets/components/form/super-select/super-select-list-width-auto.png)